magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 11.3.3.3.
 The element `name` SHOULD be written in [camelCase](http://wiki.c2.com/?CamelCase).

 11.3.3.4.
-Element selectors SHOULD be written in CSS instead of XPath.
+Parameterized selectors MUST use descriptive names for their parameters.

 11.3.3.5.
-CSS and XPath selectors MUST NOT reference `@data-bind`.

-11.3.3.6.
-Parameterized selectors MUST use descriptive names for their parameters.

-11.3.3.7.
 Elements SHOULD use the `timeout` attribute to wait after interactions.

 #### 11.3.4.
 Data Entities